 Key audit findings for the SkyPier HSF travelling to/from Macau against the requirements of the SkyPier Plan during the reporting period are summarised in Table 7.7.
-The daily movement of all SkyPier HSFs, including those not using the diverted route, in this reporting period (i.e. 47 to 55 daily movements) were within the maximum daily cap of 125 daily movements.
+The daily movement of all SkyPier HSFs, including those not using the diverted route, in this reporting period (i.e. 33 to 59 daily movements) were within the maximum daily cap of 125 daily movements.
 Status of compliance with the annual daily average of 99 movements will be further reviewed in the Annual EM&A Report.

-In total, 27 ferry movements between HKIA SkyPier and Macau were recorded in May 2024 and the data are presented in Appendix F. The time spent by the SkyPier HSF travelling through the SCZ in May 2024 was presented in Figure 7.1.
+For November 2024, a total of 9 ferry movements between HKIA SkyPier and Macau were recorded and the data are presented in Appendix F. The time spent by the SkyPier HSF travelling through the SCZ in November 2024 was presented in Figure 7.1.
 It will take 9.6 minutes to travel through the SCZ when the SkyPier HSFs adopt the maximum allowable speed of 15 knots within the SCZ.
 Figure 7.1 shows that all the SkyPier HSF spent more than 9.6 minutes to travel through the SCZ.